alexbevi/alexbevi.github.com/_posts/2020-03-30-optimizing-mongodb-compound-indexes-the-equality-sort-range-esr-rule.markdown

 Note that _multiple equality predicates **do not** have to be ordered from most selective to least selective_.
 This guidance has been provided in the past however it is erroneous due to the nature of B-Tree indexes and how in leaf pages, a B-Tree will store combinations of all field’s values.
 As such, _there is exactly the same number of combinations regardless of key order_.

 (2) _**Sort**_ operation follows _Equality_ predicates
-Sort operations represent the entire requested sort for the operation and determine the ordering of results.
+Sort fields represent the entire requested sort operation and determine the ordering of results.
 For example:

 ```js
 find().sort({ a: 1 })